tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 I> to execute the migration which creates the associated tables within the underlying database.

 ##Creating a *User Registration* View and Template
 With our authentication infrastructure laid out, we can now begin to build on it by providing users of our application with the opportunity to create user accounts.
-We can achieve this by creating a new view, template and URL mapping to handle user registrations.
+We can achieve this by creating a new view, template and URL mapping to handle new users registering with Rango.

 I> ### Django User Registration Applications
 I>